therealplato/broadway/README.md

 ## Running Broadway

 To run the Broadway server with your playbooks, you can use `broadwayctl` to start it up.
+The default directory for playbooks is `$(pwd)/playbooks`.

 ```sh
 $ broadwayctl server --playbooks=./playbooks --addr=0.0.0.0:8080